 |Kingdom Hearts: Birth by Sleep|

-Kingdom Hearts: Birth by Sleep is another spin-off on the PSP, from the same team that remade Chain of Memories (Re:Chain of Memories) for the PlayStation 2.
+Kingdom Hearts: Birth by Sleep is another spin-off title for the PSP.
+Set ten years before the events of the first game, it revolves around a trio of Keyblade welders that may or may not ended up causing an impact in the game's storyline.
 It was good enough to get a Final Mix version in Japan, which was later released internationally as part of 2.5 ReMIX.

 - 4 Unused Models